Person kayaking in murky water, wearing a life vest.

 Photo: Stefan Senk

-Consider entering some of the Waterside Series and Thameside races.
+Consider taking part in the Waterside and Thameside races

 Photo: Jack Prosser